Paint Project with Behr | Craft Room Organization

 Tiling the Pantry

-Now on to the tile.
+Now on to this amazing tile.
 I wanted to make my pantry feel more like a butler's pantry and I knew tiling the middle would help make it feel more like one.
 Instead of the two shelves that were there before, I created four shelves by adding three spaces to the cabinet and having a space in the middle.

 Pantry Tile